 Lighting and acoustics - Biophilic effects can be created through the use of lighting, protecting us from harsh, unnatural screen glare or directing organic light sources to illuminate specific activities more effectively.
 We can filter light through natural barriers like foliage or reflect it on watery surfaces to create calming or meditative atmospheres.
 In the same way natural screening with plants and wood can control sound and insulate workers from unwanted noise in a highly effective way.

 Colours and patterns - Beyond the literal interpretation of the biophilic trend is the use of colour, shapes and patterns to access deeper, hard wired human responses and emotions.
 Certain colours are widely understood to be more conducive to certain kinds of activities and mental states than others.

 Professor Steven Kellert argues muted earth colours are favoured by humans because of their suggestion of the natural world - greens, tawny golds, the blues of skies and water.
 They can mentally liberate us while making us feel relaxed and connected to a place in quite a visceral way.

-The psychologist Judith H. Heerwagen has suggested the primal memory of the African savanna could even be harnessed within particular abstract designs, for example, those that recall tree canopies that unconsciously stimulate feelings of safety and security.
+The psychologist Judith H. Heerwagen has even suggested the primal memory of the African savanna could be harnessed within particular abstract designs, for example, those that recall tree canopies to unconsciously stimulate feelings of safety and security.

 Biophilic inspiration can bring different kinds energies to different kinds of workspaces - from creatively stimulating, light, bright and airy environments - to those which are lush, still and more contemplative in feel.